Cooperating with residents of a retirement village

 Step 1: Internal negotiation

 First try to resolve the dispute within the village.
-Write to the other party stating your dispute and suggest a date for a meeting.
+Write to the other party detailing the dispute and suggest a date for a meeting.
 Give them at least 14 days' notice.

 The other party must respond in writing within 7 days of receiving the notice.
 Then you meet to resolve the dispute.

-We advise operators to establish processes for resolving disputes internally.
-This information should be in the public information document.
+Operators should have documented processes for resolving disputes internally.
+This information should be in the village comparison document or public information document if the contract was signed before 1 February 2019.

-You may also contact a Dispute Resolution Centre, which offers free confidential and impartial mediation services to assist in resolving your dispute.
+You may also contact a Dispute Resolution Centre, which offers free confidential and impartial mediation services to assist in resolving disputes.

 Deal with complaints fairly by: